-When I was in public school, you learned quickly whether the teacher required a pen or pencil for class.
+One of my memories of public school is whether the teacher required a pen or pencil for class.
 Once you got past early elementary school, pretty much every class except for math required a pen.
-It’s always been a surprise to find that kids typically don’t bring anything to write with to lessons.
+So it’s always been a surprise to find that kids don’t bring either to lessons.
 In case your kids missed the onboarding notice, here’s the announcement once again: Sharpen your pencil!

 The most important thing we’ll often discuss at a lesson is fingering.
 Unless you have one of those uncanny minds, how can you possibly remember what we’ve discussed unless you write it in your score?
 Sometimes I’ll give two different fingerings to try, each with its advantages.
 A good fingering often simplifies the execution of a passage.
 Or, at the very least, it simplifies the passage by using sound fingering principles.